rrocharoberto/fields-data/README.md

 	4.1) The JSON fields: "id",  "name", "countryCode", "bounderies", "geoJson", "geometry" (not "type") (geoJson and geometry), "coordinates" are mandatory.

-	4.2) "properties" is optional (and will not handled now).
+	4.2) "properties" is optional (and will not be handled now).

 	4.3) Only the node "coordinates" won't be validated.